How Ideology Moved Our Collective Body?

 Book your ticket here.

 Please join us at BAK, basis voor actuele kunst, Utrecht on Wednesday 23 January 2019 at 19.30 hrs for the Dutch premiere of the film Yugoslavia, How Ideology Moved Our Collective Body (2013) by artist and filmmaker Marta Popivoda.
-The screening will be followed by a talk with Marta Popivoda and a Q&A joined by co-writer and dramaturge Ana Vujanović.
+The screening will be followed by a talk with Marta Popivoda and a conversation joined by co-writer and dramaturge Ana Vujanović, moderated by BAK curator discourse and publications Wietske Maas.

 19.00 Doors open